Plug-in electric vehicles in Missouri

 As of 2022, there were 6,740 electric vehicles in Missouri, equivalent to 0.12% of all vehicles in the state.

 Government policy

 As of 2022, the state government charges a $90 registration fee for electric vehicles.
 This fee is scheduled to increase by 20% per year until 2026.

 Charging stations

 As of 2022, there were 985 charging stations in Missouri.

 The Infrastructure Investment and Jobs Act, signed into law in November 2021, allocates US$99 million to charging stations in Missouri.

 By region

 Columbia

 As of 2016, there were 18 electric vehicles registered in Columbia.

 As of 2021, there were 25 charging stations in the city.

 Jefferson City

 As of May 2022, there were 75 electric vehicles registered in Cole County.

 As of May 2022, there were 9 charging station locations in Cole County.

 Kansas City

+As of September 2021, the Kansas City government is prohibited from purchasing new gasoline-powered vehicles.

 St. Louis

 As of March 2022, St. Louis and St. Louis County have passed ordinances requiring a certain percentage of new parking spaces constructed to have electric vehicle charging infrastructure installed.